 The module can be used in different ways.
 It is primarily created for group work as one element of a comprehensive training course on basic malariology and planning malaria control.
-The module can also be used separately for epidemiology or in-service training at appropriate levels of the health services.
+The module can also be used separately for epidemiology or inservice training at appropriate levels of the health services.
 It can be a useful component of any programme for training in tropical disease control at the district and national levels.
 The Learner's Guide can be used for individual work.
 The Tutor's Guide is intended to supplement the tutor's own knowledge and experience and to guide the facilitators, or, in the case of individual study, to be used as an answer book.
-The training using this module is designed to be accomplished in 26 hours including one hour each for the pre and post tests (See Part II introduction for a proposed timetable).
+The training using this module is designed to be accomplished in 26 hours including one hour each for the pre and post tests (See Part II Introduction for a proposed timetable).

 The module has been developed by Dr N. Binkin whilst on assignment to the International Course for Primary Health Care Managers and the Laboratory of Epidemiology and Biostatistics at the Istituto Superiore di Sanità in Rome.
 Dr Binkin was at the time a WHO staff member of the Division of Strengthening of Health Services, HQ, Geneva.
 Thanks go to Dr P.F.
-Beales, the late Dr R.L Kouznetsov and Dr F.A.
-Rio for reviewing the document and reorganizing it into a two-volume training module.
+Beales, the late Dr R.L Kouznetsov and Dr F. A. Rio for reviewing the document and reorganizing it into a two-volume training module.
 The technical editing of the module was undertaken by Dr F.A.
 Rio and pursued by Dr M. Aregawi and Dr M.C.
-Thuriaux, all WHO Headquarters.
-Participants and facilitators in English-, French- and Portuguese-language courses in Nazareth (Ethiopia), Maputo and Cotonou respectively have contributed greatly to the practical development of the module, which was supported by a financial contribution from the World Bank.
+Thuriaux, all at WHO Headquarters.
+Participants and facilitators in English-, French- and Portuguese-language courses in Nazareth (Ethiopia), Cotonou and Maputo respectively have contributed greatly to the practical development of the module, which was supported by a financial contribution from the World Bank.
+Introduction to basic epidemiology and principles of statistics for tropical diseases control: Learner's Guide